Hilla Afargan-Gerstman, PhD

 Since 2024, I am also affiliated with the University of Lausanne (UNIL), Switzerland, as a postdoc in the Atmospheric Process group.

-I also teach lectures on the science behind climate change as part of these MSc courses at UNIL:
+I also teach on the science behind climate change as part of these MSc courses at UNIL:

 - Weather and Climate Dynamics (Spring, 2023, 2024)